 Lǎozi (老子) was a Chinese philosopher who lived around the 5th century BC.
 You might also know him as Lao Tzu or Lao Tse.
 He is traditionally regarded as the author of the Daodejing (Tao Te Ching)*.
 The Daodejing is the fundamental text for both philosophical and religious Daoism (Taoism).

-In case you don’t know yet, Taijiquan and Daoism are linked, too.
-I won’t to go into detail on that now, I just invite you to dive into more than 40 Laozi quotes!
+In case you didn’t know yet, Taijiquan and Daoism are linked, too.
+I won’t go into detail on that now, I just invite you to dive into more than 40 Laozi quotes!
 I think they are great for inspiration in your Taijiquan practice.
 Actually not only there, but the Daoist quotes can be food for thought for your life in general!

 In the world there is nothing more submissive and weak than water.
 Yet for attacking that which is hard and strong nothing can surpass it.
 (Laozi)

 Water is the softest thing, yet it can penetrate mountains and earth.
 This shows clearly the principle of softness overcoming hardness.
 (Laozi)